Book Three – Fire – Chapter Eighteen – Sozin’s Comet, Part I – The Phoenix King

 Ozai says: “Yes, you’re right: we need to destroy their hope.”

-Ozai seems to get turned on by her idea (but we all figured they were doing it, right?): “Yes!
+Ozai likes her idea: “Yes!
 Yes, you’re right, Azula.
 Sozin’s comet is almost upon us and on that day it will endow us with the strength and power of 100 suns.
 No earthbender will stand a chance against us.”
 Ozai explains that just like Sozin used the comet to wipe out the Air Nomads, he’ll use it to “end” the Earth Kingdom “permanently”.

 His plan is to reign fire down using airships to destroy everything.
 And a new world is to be born from that – “a world in which all of the lands are Fire Nation and I am the supreme ruler of everything.”